erksch/semver4k/README.md

 **Semver4k** is a lightweight Kotlin Multiplatform library that helps you handling versions.
 It follows the rules of the [semantic versioning](http://semver.org) specification and provides several versioning modes: strict, NPM, CocoaPods...

-This library is a frok of [semver4j](https://github.com/vdurmont/semver4j) completly rewritten in kotlin.
+This library is a fork of [semver4j](https://github.com/vdurmont/semver4j) completly rewritten in kotlin.

 Supported Kotlin Multiplatform targets:
 * jvm